paulinho-16/MEIC-ASSO/docs/authentication.md

 ##### Pros

-- Higher scalability and efficiency: access tokens are not stored on the server;
 - Flexibility: offers authentication and authorization for several applications or services;
 - Robust security: a secret key is required to generate and validate the token;
 - Usability: the user doesn't need to authenticate at every request, he just needs to send the access token.